20 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems you can continue with prior or current treatments like surgery and chemotherapy.

-What data supports the effectiveness of this treatment for pelvic health therapy in pelvic radiotherapy patients?
+What evidence suggests that this trial's treatments could be effective for pelvic health in pelvic radiotherapy patients?

 NA